-Huber said he has no report of a,nyone attempting the experiment in Indiana, but "its still a potentially dangerous situation' Illinois Public Health Director Franklin Yoder said he considers "this an emergency when the printed word comes out with advice to take a poison."
+Huber said he has no report of a,nyone attempting the experiment in Indiana, but "its still a potentially dangerous situation" Illinois Public Health Director Franklin Yoder said he considers "this an emergency when the printed word comes out with advice to take a poison."
 Yoder said there have been 150,000 copies of the magazine circulated in the United States and Canada "Consuming even small quantities can reslut in death, "Yoder warned Carefully crumple today's there is no such chemical as the issue of the Observer.
-Put it in one the magazine claims to your pipe and smoke it-ed.
-Work-study group labors 2 months to evaluate anti-racist programs One of the core areas of urban studies is "institutional racism or institutional discrimination," Thomas Broden, Director of Notre Dame's Urban Studies Program said yesterday.
+Put it in Work-study group labors 2 months to evaluate anti-racist programs One of the core areas of urban studies is "institutional racism or institutional discrimination," Thomas Broden, Director of Notre Dame's Urban Studies Program said yesterday.
 A workstudy group on this topic has been at work for over two months and has chosen as its first area for research the University itself, reflecting the belief that it would be inappropriate to examine other organizations before having done so at home.
-The group has embarked upon analysis of the strengths and weaknesses of techniques to: 1.
-Expand minority representation in the student body 2.
-Expand minority representation on the faculty 3.
-Expand minority representation in the administration 4.
-Expand multi-racial and multi-cultural dimensions of curriculum The group will seek to determine what techniques have been most effective in other institutions to achieve these objectives and will keep abreast of, and communicate with, the various persons and organizations on campus addressing these matters.
+The group has embarked upon 2.
+Expand minority represen- 3.
+Expand minority represenmulti-cultural dimensions of curanalysis of the strengths and weaknesses of techniques to: 1.
+Expand minority representation in the student body tation in the administration 4.
+Expand multi-racial and tation on the faculty riculum.
+The group will seek to determine what techniques have been most effective in other institutions to achieve these objectives and will keep abreast of, and communicate with, the various persons and organizations on campus addressing these matters.
 From this should come a greater understanding of the strengths and weaknesses of various anti- POLITES racist approaches.
 Other organizations in government, business, labor, and church, will be studied later in the same way.

 As with all Urban Studies Work Groups, all interested persons are invited to participate in the Institutional Racism and Discrimination Work Study Group.
 Contact the Urban Studies Office First Floor Memorial Library, Ex.
 1112.

+SILOPS

-SILOPS DECEMBER 11, 1969 In honor of Sky the 20th and Clem the 21st, The Dragon Proclaims a little Polis Party For Polites and Silops after Storey-time, Carpenters extra; jungle optional.
+DECEMBER 11, 1969

+In honor of Sky the 20th and Clem the 21st, The Dragon Proclaims a little Polis Party For Polites and Silops after Storey-time, Carpenters extra; jungle optional.
 General motif or overriding atmosphere: The Ballroom Tonight.
 Cakes by Alice.

-INTERESTED in Social Action Internships with or For Information Contact:
+INTERESTED in Social Action Internships

-Main Office: 135 N. Wabash Ave. -- Chicago

-Revlon introduces Anti-Acne Makeup'

-Iocal Public and Private Agencies
+local Public and Private Agencies

-0r
+01

-in other Work / Study Programs

-for Academic Credit ?
+in other Work / Study Programs for Academic Credit ?